Why Corporate Training Metrics Matter

 To make a difference, you need to know what competencies are most critical for your team to succeed both now and in the future.
 And then you have to build or buy them to remain competitive.
 This requires effective training measurement of:

 And again, back to the golf analogy, without consistently measuring the marketplace and your customers, how will you know what adjustments to make in the skills and knowledge of your workforce to meet new and evolving challenges?

 The savvy golfer shifted with the course changes and worked more on driving than putting.
 Savvy companies keep a close eye on the changes that could affect their business and realign their training strategy to meet the shifting environment.

 The Bottom Line

-Learn from consistent measurement whether, as a professional golfer, you should focus on driving or putting.
-And learn from measurement, as a business manager, exactly what critical few competencies matter most for your team to succeed.
+Like a professional golfer that should focus on driving over putting, make sure that you know exactly what critical few competencies matter most for your team to succeed.